davidmasp/cookiecutter-nf-dmp/README.md

 git merge template
 ```

-or if you are using git flow:
+or if you are using git flow.

 ```bash
 git flow feature start updateTemplate